iotaledger/susee-streams-poc/README.md

 Lorawan and other inter process communication is simulated using a socket connection.
-The applications can be run in three shells in parallel or using the *ESP32 Sensor* on a connected ESP32 board together with the *Sensor Remote Cotrol* app so that the applications can react to new lorawan or tangle messages.
+The applications can be run in three shells in parallel or using the *ESP32 Sensor* on a connected ESP32 board together with the *Sensor Remote Cotrol* app so that the applications can react to new LoRaWAN or tangle messages.

 The services are characterized by following properties/aspects:

 * *Sensor*
   * Online access:
     * *Initialization*: Wifi or wired using peripherals (e.g. usb)
-    * *Sensor Processing*: Wireless via lorawan
+    * *Sensor Processing*: Wireless via LoRaWAN
-    * *Add/Remove Subscriber*: Wireless via lorawan
+    * *Add/Remove Subscriber*: Wireless via LoRaWAN
   * Low processing capabilities<br>
     Following applies to all workflows (*Initialization*, *Sensor Processing*, *Add/Remove Subscriber*):
-    Due to the low processing capabilities the sensor does not send the streams packages to the tangle directly but sends the packages to the *IOTA Bridge*.
+    Due to the low processing capabilities the *Sensor* does not send the streams packages to the tangle directly but sends the packages to the *IOTA Bridge*.
 This way it does not need to process the adaptive POW.<br>
-    Streams packages coming from the tangle are also received via the *IOTA Bridge*.
+    *Streams* packages coming from the tangle are also received via the *IOTA Bridge*.
   * The current *ESP32 Sensor* POC uses the Rust standard library.
 This means `no_std` is not used for the Rust implementation.
 Currently there is no need to use a supplementary C++ implementation of parts of the streams library.
     The curent POC is based on a FreeRTOS adoption provided by Espressif ([ESP-IDF FreeRTOS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-guides/freertos-smp.html)).

  * *Management Console*<br>
-   Software needed for *Initialization* of the sensor, monitoring of *Sensor Processing* and managing the *Add/Remove Subscriber* workflow.
+   Software needed for *Initialization* of the *Sensor*, monitoring of *Sensor Processing* and managing the *Add/Remove Subscriber* workflow.
 No Hardware or performance restrictions.

  * *IOTA Bridge*
    * Is used in the
      * Application Server for *Sensor Processing* and *Add/Remove Subscriber* workflows
-     * Initialization software as part of the *Management Console* for the *Initialization* of the sensor
+     * Initialization software as part of the *Management Console* for the *Initialization* of the *Sensor*
    * Fast online access
    * Connected to the *Sensor* via
-     * lorawan for *Sensor Processing* and *Add/Remove Subscriber* workflows
+     * LoRaWAN for *Sensor Processing* and *Add/Remove Subscriber* workflows
      * Wifi or wired for the *Initialization* workflow
-   * Receives prepared iota streams packages from the *Sensor* and sends these packages to the tangle performing the adaptive POW.
+   * Receives prepared *IOTA Streams* packages from the *Sensor* and sends these packages to the tangle performing the adaptive POW.
-   * Listens to new tangle messages and sends the encrypted streams packages to the sensor:
+   * Listens to new tangle messages and sends the encrypted streams packages to the *Sensor*:
      * Announcement Messages: Used in the *Initialization* workflow
      * Keyload Messages: Used in the *Add/Remove Subscriber* and *Initialization* workflows
    * In the current POC implementation the *IOTA-Bridge* also forwards remote control commands from